xunknown/alpha-polymer-archetype/README.txt

-use "mvn install" to install alpha-generic-archetype the archetype catalog file is: ~/.m2/repository/archetype-catalog.xml
+use "mvn install" to install this archetype the archetype catalog file is: ~/.m2/repository/archetype-catalog.xml

-create project from alpha-generic-archetype, then run "mvn clean package" the project will package the project JAR in the target/package directory, it'an executable JAR file, and log4j2 config file extract in target/package/conf directory. in target/package, use follow command to run the JAR: java -jar <the project JAR file>
+create project from this archetype, then run "mvn clean package" the project will package the project JAR in the target directory, with the dependency files and log4j2 config files. in target, use follow command to run the JAR: java -jar <the project JAR file>

 change files in src/main/resources/archetype-resources